Production Company: ITV Studios, Masterpiece

-Kent locations used: Historic Chatham Dockyard
+Kent locations used: The Historic Dockyard Chatham

 A brand new ITV drama for 2013, Mr Selfridge is based on the novel ‘Shopping, Seduction and Mr Selfridge’ by Lindy Woodhead and tells the true story of American Harry Gordon Selfridge who transformed the world of retail after opening the first ever Selfridges store in London in 1909.